Sirkeci railway station: Service

-Between July 2005 and February 2011, the Friendship Express, (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking İstanbul and Thessaloniki, Greece) terminated at Sirkeci Railway Station.
+Between July 2005 and February 2011, the Friendship Express, (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul and Thessaloniki, Greece) terminated at Sirkeci Railway Station.

 Since May 2013 there are currently no international trains from Sirkeci Terminal.
-For trains to Bulgaria only, there is a replacement bus service to Halkalı from where a daily train to Sofia with through cars to Bucharest is offered.
+For trains to Bulgaria only, suburban trains connect to Halkalı from where a daily train to Sofia with through cars to Bucharest in high season is offered.

-Future

-The Turkish Ministry of Transport wants to reopen the station for local and tourist traffic.

 Marmaray station

 Sirkeci is an underground railway station along the trans-Bosphorus Marmaray tunnel.
 This underground station was opened on 29 October 2013 along with four other stations (Kazlıçeşme, Yenikapı, Üsküdar and Ayrılık Çeşmesi) on the Marmaray line.

 Sirkeci is serviced by TCDD trains running between Kazlıçeşme (west of Sirkeci) and Ayrılık Çeşmesi (east of Sirkeci on the Asian side) with 6- to 10-minute intervals.
 Once the rehabilitation of the existing rail lines are complete, Marmaray commuter service will run west to Halkalı and east to Gebze.
 This service is expected to commence in 2016.

 Construction of the Marmaray tunnel started in 2004 and was expected to open in April 2009.
 However, due to several important archaeological discoveries at Yenikapı, the opening was delayed until October 2013.

 Sirkeci saw 681,212 boardings in February 2017, making it the fourth busiest station on the Marmaray line.
 Sirkeci made up 14% of all passenger boardings on the line.